Reviews

 Gold 6/7

-Review at Vibrations of Doom
+Review at Vibrations Of Doom Magazine

 I really dig this band.
 Apparently a one man project from Bulgaria, this is some VERY well crafted, um, dare I say black metal???
 Well, the vocal work of Ivo is absolutely sick!!
 And you all know how I love my black metal, utterly sick and devoid of that "human" sound...
 Hee hee...
 Anyway, yes, the blackened vocals are quite harsh but it's the music that grabs you!
 Virtually absent are the guitars on this release, well, at first anyway.
 I've listened to this about 9 or 10 times and the guitars are THERE, but some of the heavier guitars are so processed they almost don't sound real.
 Ivo also utilizes some acoustic guitars, but the synths are the main instrument here.
 And what sounds like a drum machine, as it reminds me of the electronic drums Ground:Xero uses.
 All that aside, the songs do have a melancholic, epic and melodic feel to them, and the tempo of the tracks is usually quite slow, though not doom metal oriented.
 'Moonlight Battle,' 'Black Spirit,' 'Under The Shadow Of Fear...'
 Quite fantasy oriented lyrics do abound.
 The lone ballad here 'To Die In Your Arms...' well, I usually shun the ballad, but this has such emotional instrumentation on it, it's absolutely amazing!
 It will take your soul to depths you never knew existed!
 Oh, and did I mention there's a female vocalist?
 She turns up on many tracks, but is never overused, and sounds wonderful.
 'A Call For The Dragons' had some nice medieval styled trumpets to go along with the majestic and slower synths.
 'Occult Rituals' had a rather dark atmosphere, and some haunting synths as well.
 I do have to say I thought some of the instrumentation on the ending track 'Alone Somewhere Beyond' could have been constructed a little better, but if you're a black metal purist you're going to avoid this anyway.
 It's amazing just how brutal and sick the vocals can be while adding mood, atmosphere, and melancholic yet serene atmosphere, and the instrumentation on this record paints the biggest and most amazing pictures you'll hear in music.
 A must have.